 Liquidity risk is the risk that the Company will not have sufficient funds to meet its financial obligations when they are due.
 To manage liquidity risk, the Company reviews additional sources of capital and financing to continue its operations and discharge its commitments as they become due.
-The Company has sufficient cash as at December 31, 2022 to settle its current liabilities as they come due for the upcoming year.
+The Company has sufficient cash and cash equivalents as at December 31, 2023 to settle its current liabilities as they come due for the upcoming twelve months.